jpb7/stash/README.md

 - Implemented and tested a bespoke key management system as a proof of concept.
 (Then scrapped it for Linux keyrings.)
 - Added initialization and authentication for `stash` Linux user.
 - Removed `init` command, added `archive` instead.
+- Added Linux keyrings support for managing key/nonce pairs.
+- Added the `unpack` command.

 Our next steps will be to:

-1. Use Linux keyrings to store key/nonce pairs for stashed files.
-2. Rewrite unit tests to use our `Stash` object, and re-integrate them into the project.
+1. Rewrite unit tests to use our `Stash` object, and re-integrate them into the project.
-3. Add `view` and `unpack` commands to work with an archived stash.
+2. Add `remove` command (to ensure Linux key is invalidated, which doesn't happen with `su stash && rm <file>`)
-4. Add `PAM` initialization to configure sessions and timeouts for `stash` user.
+3. Add `PAM` initialization to configure sessions and timeouts for `stash` user.
-5. Make error handling more descriptive and robust.
+4. Make error handling more descriptive and robust.
-6. Review and refactor for greater efficiency.
+5. Review and refactor for greater efficiency.